 It is that time of the month again where we descend back into the distant mists of history and check out (mostly shitty but seldom boring) Avalanche Supplements for the d20 system!
-Today’s offering is an adventure by the name of The Last Days of Constantinople by Mike Benninghof, concerning the fall and sacking of Constantinople to the Ottoman Hordes.
-The premise and the writing rock hard, but it is ultimately an Avalanche supplement so we shall have to see what comes of it.
+Today’s offering is an adventure by the name of The Last Days of Constantinople by Mike Benninghof, concerning the fall and sacking of Constantinople to the wretched Ottoman Hordes.
+The premise and the writing rock hard but it is ultimately an Avalanche supplement so there are the habitual problems.
 Clocking in at 40 pages and filled to the brim with characteristically massive statblocks with criminally large margins and numerous errors, the adventure still manages to cover an amazing amount of ground if you consider its actual length.
 Don thine vestments and set course for the Holy Lands bitches.
 Tonight we Deus Vult!

-The shit begins when the PCs enter Byzantium, the officials insist that no such Empress exists since the Georgian Princess never arrived.
+The shit begins to hit the fan when the PCs enter Byzantium and the officials insist that no such Empress exists since the Georgian Princess never arrived.
 The adventure gives you (the GM) several possibilies why this has happened:

-– The habitually deceitful Byzantines are actually telling the truth (easily the most boring option)
+– The habitually deceitful Byzantines are actually telling the truth (i.e the most boring option)

 – Constantine IX has secreted his wife away so she may die alongside him unmolested

 – The Empress is determined to fight alongside her husband and has secreted herself within his elite Varangian guard in disguise

 – The orthodox cleric, traitor and sorcerer Phocas has secreted her away in a cistern, hoping to use her as a bargaining chip against the Turks.

 The GM is meant to write one option down “in a sealed envelope in case one of the players has read the adventure,” which strikes me as unnecessarily paranoid even for an OSR GM.
-What’s interesting is that the adventure points out no one in Western Europe really knows what the Empress even looks like and thus there are opportunities for shenanigans (i.e use a fake Empress) provided the players have not left a massive paper trail (i.e the real princess is still in Georgia).
+What’s interesting is that the adventure points out no one in Western Europe really knows what the Empress even looks like and thus there are opportunities for shenanigans (i.e use a fake Empress) provided the players have not left a massive paper trail to the contrary (i.e the real princess survives and is still in Georgia).